apopiak/substrate-hacking/README.md

 ```

 ### Elections
 :inbox_tray: In a Substrate-based system of governance, the Elections-Phragmén pallet interacts closely with the ``Collective`` pallet.
 In Polkadot, its what facilitates electing members of council.
-It can have other useful applications too, like community voting on NFT assets or electing other types of content. (_TODO: Include an example showing the Elections Phragmén pallet being used in a different context than just council politics_)
+It can have other useful applications too, like community voting on NFT assets or electing other types of content.

+(_TODO: Include an example showing the Elections Phragmén pallet being used in a non-political context_)

 Polkadot implements the [Elections-Phragmén pallet](https://crates.parity.io/pallet_elections_phragmen/trait.Trait.html#associatedtype.CurrencyToVote) to do its governance magic.
-It's an implementation of Elections with an algorithm to allow a more expressive way to represent voter views.
-It's configured to have weekly council elections with 13 initial members.
+It's an implementation of [Elections](https://crates.parity.io/pallet_elections/index.html) (now depreciated) with an algorithm to allow a more expressive way to represent voter views.

+The algorithm basically fills up a specified number of seats in several election rounds by allowing voters to vote for multiple candidates.
+The candidate with the most amount of votes gets the seat for each round, while remaining candidates carry their past votes with them in the next round.
+Learn more about how it works [here](https://wiki.polkadot.network/docs/en/learn-phragmen).

+In Polkadot, it's configured to have weekly council elections with 13 initial members (also the number of seats).

 ```bash
 parameter_types! {